Hatfield-McCoy Trail Rules and Regulations set forth by the West Virginia State Legislature.

 - Operate at reasonable speeds and under control at all times

-- All machines must be equipped with a properly functioning muffler and USFS approved spark arrester
+- All machines must be equipped with a properly functioning muffler and USFS approved spark arrestor

-- ORVs are ONLY permitted on the Bearwallow trail system.
+- ORVs are ONLY permitted on the Bearwallow, Cabwaylingo and Ivy Branch trail systems.

 - Driver and passengers are required to wear helmets.